 children to regularly finish year 6 able to decode and encode

-at the level needed to deal with the secondary school
+at a level that allows them to deal confidently with the

 Curwen primary school